 The short night, the long day.

 “It’s too humid, Pappy.
 Pappy, are you listening to me?”

 “The night I should have kept my pants on.”

 His debut instant wealth book was six hundred and sixty-six pages long.
 It promised riches, and all Jim had to do was place his right hand on the last page, which he did.
 In an instant, he was rich.
 But life is short, and eternity was a different story.

 Every atom in the universe stilled as the toxic energy from one spread to them all.
-Expansion stopped—an apple with two bites out of it, lay on the ground beneath the Tree of Life; fruit it no longer bears.
+Leaving an apple with two bites out of it lying on the ground beneath the Tree of Life, fruit it no longer bears.

 Millions of years have passed, and all evidence of a technological society has melted away in the earth’s core.
 Two people have survived in an unknown green zone; a man and a woman.
 Others live in the wastelands, but they have been too busy to seek them out.
 A child is on the way, and the woman must stay healthy.
 Eating an apple, she offers a bite to her husband.